Best Instant Pot Baked Beans – Dry or Canned

-Instant Pot Baked Beans made from scratch with dried or canned beans, no need to soak the beans!
-Flavored with bacon and cooked in a delicious bbq sauce, this classic recipe can be made in a fraction of the time in the pressure cooker.
+Instant Pot Baked Beans are made from scratch with dried or canned beans, no need to soak the beans!
+Flavored with bacon and cooked in a delicious sweet and savory BBQ sauce.
+This classic recipe can be made in a fraction of the time in the pressure cooker.
+Ready in under one hour!
+You can serve this as a side dish for burgers, fall-of-the-bone ribs, and brats.
+Perfect for summer picnics and BBQ parties, or cold winter nights.
+Instant pot beans go with anything and it is one of my favorite comfort meals I love having year-round.

 The beans are combined with barbecue sauce and bacon to pack just the right balance of sweetness and savory flavors.
 Also, some brown sugar, smoked paprika, and some red pepper flakes are added to elevate the flavors.